Cognitive Load in Web Design

 Interactive Guides

 Interactive guides offer step-by-step assistance to users, simplifying complex processes.
-By breaking down tasks into manageable steps and providing clear instructions, interactive guides reduce cognitive strain and improve user experience.
+By breaking down tasks into manageable steps and providing clear instructions, interactive guides reduce cognitive and emotional strain and improve user experience.

 Mobile Web Design Considerations